 - Links to your music.
-Most of the public radio submissions want you to send a link to your music so they can play it, and this should include places like YouTube, Spotify, or other streaming options so that they can just click-and-listen.
+Most of the public or commercial radio stations want you to send a link to your music so they can play it, and this should include places like YouTube, Spotify, or other streaming options so that they can just click-and-listen.

 - CDs with your music.
 If you are submitting to satellite radio, you’ll need CDs with your music to send it to them.

 - MP3s & WAVs.
 You’ll need high-quality, mastered, high-bitrate, release-ready MP3s and WAVs of your music ready to send to these outlets upon request.
 Note that some stations might have specific format requirements, so be prepared to create these if necessary.

 - Short bio and picture.
 You’ll want a few sentences available as a bio since these stations typically ask you to keep it brief.
 If you’re submitting a press kit to satellite radio, include a bio, picture, and background to go along with it.